This post may contain affiliate links. Click here to read my full disclosure.

 - It keeps the money out of sight and out of mind, and I’m less likely to “borrow” from it.

-- It pays more interest than local banks and credit unions (typically).
+- It pays a higher interest rate than local banks and credit unions (typically).

 You can see all of the online checking and savings account options here.
 I actually signed up for a checking account instead of savings because the interest pays well, and I don’t have transaction limitations (just in case I did want to use my debit card a few times a month).